8.3. TP1 - Case study specification [Student Version]#

 2.22 m² |

-The objective now is to simulate the dynamic evolution of the main mechanical quantities (position, speed, acceleration, tractive effort, driving power) on typical sections of urban routes.
+The objective now is to simulate the dynamic evolution of the main mechanical quantities (position, speed, acceleration, traction/braking force, traction/braking power and cumulated energy) on typical sections of urban routes (a point-to-point scenario).

-When a vehicle travels from point A (Starting point) to point B (Stopping point ) it generally passes through four stages namely:
+When a vehicle travels from point A (Starting point - v=0km/h) to point B (Stopping point - v=0km/h) it generally passes through four stages namely:

-The control points for switching from one mode to another are defined in the following code using 3 parameters \(k_1, k_2, k_3\) as shown in the figure below.
+The control points for switching from one portion to the other one are defined in the following code by using 3 ratio parameters \(k_1, k_2, k_3\) as shown in the figure below:

-Question: What evolution should be added to take into account variations in altitude?
+Exercise 3: Based on available data, implement longitudinal dynamic differential equation (PFD) in CODE 2 section.
+What force/parameter evolution could be added to take into account variations in altitude?

 import numpy as np